-Several good things can result from raising chickens in your backyard.
+Several good things can result from raising backyard chickens.
 Not only are chickens easy to care for and make nice pets, but they deliver fresh eggs that taste better and are more nutritious than store-bought eggs.
 Chickens also provide fertilizer for gardens and lawn bug control.

 What do your chickens need to be happy and healthy?
 What does a successful backyard chicken coop look like?